CornellLabofOrnithology/auk/cran-comments.md

-# auk 0.8.1
+# auk 0.8.2

-- allow `ebird_species()` to search for species codes in addition to scientific and common names
-- handle changes to EBD column names resulting from release of eBird Projects (issue #91)
+- handle changes to project names resulting from release of eBird Projects

 # Test environments